damontecres/StashAppAndroidTV/README.md

 After the initial install above, the app will automatically check for updates which can then be installed in settings.

-The first time you attempt an update, the Android TV OS should guide you through enabling the required additional permissions for the app to install updates.
+The first time you attempt an update, the OS should guide you through enabling the required additional permissions for the app to install updates.

 ### Configuration